Support Us Button Widget

 This tree is beautiful, but the smell doesn’t match. | Photo by David Ohmer from wikimedia.

-We hate to be the pearer of bad news, but your favorite springtime tree in Columbia will soon be banned.
+We hate to be the pearer of bad news, but sales of your favorite springtime tree were banned on begin Oct.
+1, 2024.

 The early-blooming white flowers of the Bradford pear tree popping up around our lovely city isn’t necessarily something to celebrate.
 Those blooms are more of a warning sign than an indicator of spring.